Air Force One Down

-Air Force One Down is a 2024 American action thriller film directed by James Bamford, written and produced by Steven Paul, and starring Katherine McNamara, Ian Bohen, Dascha Polanco, Rade Šerbedžija, Paul S. Tracey, and Anthony Michael Hall.
+Air Force One Down is a 2024 American action film directed by James Bamford, written and produced by Steven Paul, and starring Katherine McNamara, Ian Bohen, Dascha Polanco, Rade Šerbedžija, Paul S. Tracey, and Anthony Michael Hall.

 Air Force One Down was released on February 9, 2024.

-Premise
+Synopsis

-Allison Miles, a rookie secret service agent, faces the ultimate test on her first assignment aboard Air Force One.
-Terrorists hijack the plane, intent on derailing a pivotal energy deal.
-Allison is duty-bound to save Edwards, the president of the United States.
-Allison's bravery and skills get pushed to the limit in a relentless battle that could change the course of history.
+Allison Miles is a rookie secret service agent who finds herself aboard Air Force One in her first assignment.
+The plane is suddenly hijacked by a group of terrorists whose intention is to derail an energy deal.
+Agent Allison Miles must save President Edwards, whose life is on the line.
+Agent Miles is duty-bound to protect the president, facing an ultimate task and pushing her skills and bravery to the limits.

 Production

 Production for the film wrapped in March 2023.

 Release

 Air Force One Down was distributed by Republic Pictures on February 9, 2024.